 The annual cash incentive plan for 2008 has two levels of performance targets, both of which must be satisfied in whole or in part, before the Company pays annual cash incentive amounts.
 The first level consists of "Standard Performance Triggers" (SPTs).
 The second level consists of additional financial and operating goals.
 If none of the SPTs are satisfied, the Company does not pay the CEO or NEOs any annual cash incentive amounts.
-If one or more of the SPTs is satisfied, the Company does not pay the CEO or NEOs any annual cash incentive amounts.
-If one or more of the SPTs is satisfied, the Company also satisfies one or more of the additional financial and operating targets.
+If one or more of the SPTs is satisfied, the Company will allocate funds to the annual cash incentive pool but will pay annual cash incentive amounts to the CEO and NEOs only if the Company also satisfies one or more of the additional financial and operating targets.
 The SPTs, the additional financial and operating targets, and the 2008 annual cash incentive plan results are discussed below.